TNA Staff

 Headshot of Joshua Lowe

-Joshua Lowe (he/him) is an artist and creative business leader with sixteen years of experience as an executive leader of arts organisations and a passion for supporting and connecting people.
+Joshua (he/him) is an artist and creative business leader with sixteen years of experience as an executive leader of arts organisations and a passion for supporting and connecting people.
 Born and raised in Lutruwita/Tasmania, from 2007 to 2020 Joshua was the founding CEO/Artistic Director of DRILL, a national leader in youth dance, dedicated to fostering the growth of contemporary dance in Tasmania.
-He is a Graduate of the Victorian College of the Arts (Bachelor of Dance), and current MBA candidate at Melbourne Business School.
+He is a Graduate of the Victorian College of the Arts (Bachelor of Dance), and holds an MBA from Melbourne Business School.

 Joshua was the General Manager of TNA from 2021-23 before moving into the role of Co-CEO.
 In that time he led the design and implementation of TNA’s Equity Action Plan, created the LeaderShift program, drove national political advocacy, and provided increased support for the youth arts sector.
 Joshua is guided by strong principles of justice and equity, informed by his queer identity and regional, working-class background.